arpit279/code-forge/web-app/README.md

 npm start
 ```

 `npm start` launches a lightweight static server using the `serve` package.
-By default it prints a URL such as `http://localhost:3000` – open this in your browser and begin chatting.
-Messages are sent to the Ollama API at `http://localhost:11434` using the model configured in `app.jsx`.
+By default it prints a URL such as `http://localhost:3000` – open this in your browser to chat.
+A drop-down menu allows you to select from installed Ollama models.
+Messages are sent to the Ollama API at `http://localhost:11434`.

-Feel free to edit `API_URL` or `MODEL` in `app.jsx` to point at a different Ollama instance or model.